Originally posted: 7/20/2020

-- Does my life prove my innocence in the midst of worldliness?
+- Does my life prove my innocence in the midst of the surrounding darkness?

 I am certain we all have areas in our life in need of godly sorrow.
-And while godly sorrow is more than just confessing our sin, it is the place to start.
+And while godly sorrow is more than just confessing our sin, confession is the place to start.

 How blessed is he whose transgression is forgiven,